joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-01-24-gaussian-skiers.md

 ## 2025-11-18 Update

-The formal solution I was trying to approximate (to no avail) four years ago was the following:
+The formal solution I was trying to approximate (to no avail) almost five years ago was the following:

 If the first and second heat times for racer $j$ are $f_j$ and $s_j$, and the winner goes first, then